Passing the torch to the next generation of societal leaders

 Below 40 years old

-You need to be younger than 40 at the start of the program, so for your application to be accepted to join the 2022 Cohort you must be born after October 1, 1982.
+You need to be younger than 40 at the start of the program, so for your application to be accepted to join the Cohort 2024 you must be born after September 1, 1984.

 No political mandate